uri-library-data-services/iassist-preview/content/blog/new-iq-issue-intro-editor.md

 Winter came late in Denmark, but suddenly the situation was normal: snow came and traffic stopped.
 And now 14 days after spring was here in March.
 I sat outside in the sun reading articles.
-Still it\'s more difficult to write articles outside, we are waiting for the improvements of the computer screens.
+Still it's more difficult to write articles outside, we are waiting for the improvements of the computer screens.
 However, some people have stayed inside to write articles for the IASSIST Quarterly.
 They are presented below.

-The first article \"Microdata Information System - MISSY\" is written by Andrea Janssen and Jeanette Bohr from Centre for Survey Research and Methodology, ZUMA at Mannheim in Germany.
-The MISSY was presented at the session on \"Effective Strategies for Metadata Management\" by Andrea Janssen, Jeanette Bohr, and Joachim Wackerow at the IASSIST conference in April 2006 in Ann Arbor.
+The first article "Microdata Information System - MISSY" is written by Andrea Janssen and Jeanette Bohr from Centre for Survey Research and Methodology, ZUMA at Mannheim in Germany.
+The MISSY was presented at the session on "Effective Strategies for Metadata Management" by Andrea Janssen, Jeanette Bohr, and Joachim Wackerow at the IASSIST conference in April 2006 in Ann Arbor.
 The data behind or in the system is the German microcensus for 1995 and 1997 containing a sample of one percent